 “Are you crazy?” asked our bus driver.
-She was dropping us to the starting point of our hike – Ronny’s Creek at 2 PM.
-Before asking this question, she had informed us that the hike was a full day hike of 14 kilometers and it was a hot day, so starting the hike at 8 AM is ideal during hot days.
+She was dropping us to the starting point of our hike, Ronny’s Creek at 2 PM.
+Before asking this question, she had informed us that the hike was a full day hike of 14 kilometers and it was a hot day, so starting the hike at 8 AM was ideal during hot days.
 We were adamant and we had to hike.
 The purpose of our Tasmanian trip was to hike the Cradle mountain.

 About Cradle Mountain

-Cradle mountain is the starting point of the world famous Overland hike (which is the 6 days hike).
+Cradle mountain is the starting point of the world famous Overland trek (which is the 6 days trek).
 And the mountain, with a height of 1545 metres, is in the Cradle Mt – Lake St Clair National Park.
-There are plenty of hikes in the national park.
-The national park is abundant in wildlife and offers spectacular views.
-It is amazing and one of my favorites.
+There are plenty of hikes and treks in the national park.
+Note the national park is abundant with wildlife (Tasmanian devils) and offers spectacular views.

 - Total time: 6 to 7 hours.

 - Grade: Moderate except the last part which is very hard.

 - Cost: A valid permit is required by visitors and this can be bought at the visitor centre.
 The exact and up to date price can be found on the Tasmania Parks website.

 The other way to summit the Cradle mountain is through the steep track to Marions Lookout from Dove lake.
 The track is very steep and hard.